opentechinstitute/UnitedStatesofBroadband/notes/scratch_notes.md

 1) fix zcta rendering
 2) fix census tracts rendering
 3) fcc data
+4) comparison data
-4) figure out appropriate breaks for layers
+5) figure out appropriate breaks for layers
+  - see email from sascha
-5) include ross' NN layer
+6) include ross' NN layer
-6) include ross' fly-to code
+7) include ross' fly-to code
+8) unify filed names across tiles
+  - congress -- ml_ul/dl etc
+  - all -- Name == whatever is the right name at the geo

+DONE
-7) NTH: encode the selections in the URL so that views can be shared
+9) encode the selections in the URL so that views can be shared

 Notes for USBB Process